 Christmas couldn’t be more different in Australia, where it falls in the middle of the summer.
 It can reach as hot as 100 degrees F!
 Instead of roasting chestnuts on an open fire, they celebrate by going to the beach and having barbecues with family and friends.
 They exchange gifts and enjoy a BBQ or a hot prepared meal featuring pork, ham or turkey.

-When you learn a language through the innovative process of BRIC Language Systems, you too can learn all about the Christmas traditions from your chosen tongue.
+When you learn a language through the innovative process of BRIC Language Learning, you too can learn all about the Christmas traditions from your chosen tongue.
 Read up on those traditions, especially when it comes to gift giving, before attending a holiday party in that foreign land.